MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/uwp.md

 ![Visual Studio Install PlayFab SDK](media/tutorials/uwp/vs-install-playfab-sdk.png)

-Once finished, your basic **Project** setup is complete.
-In the next section we will modify 2 classes that should be automatically generated on **Project** creation:
+Once finished, your basic project setup is complete.
+In the next section we will modify 2 classes that should be automatically generated on project creation:

 1. **App**
 2. **MainPage**